Causal Inference with Missing Exposures and Missing Outcomes: Building in Complexity

-\subsection{Missing exposures}
+\subsection{Missing Exposures}

-Most real-world studies, however, depart from this idealized point-treatment problem.
-The first departure we consider is missingness on the exposure of interest.
+We now demonstrate how the above approach for missing outcomes can be applied to missing exposures.
 Continuing our running example, suppose that among our representative cohort of persons without TB at baseline, some participants did not answer questions about their alcohol use.
 Let $\Delta_A$ be an indicator that a participant has their exposure measured.
 If $\Delta_A=1$ for a participant, we observe their exposure $A$ as usual.
-However, if $\Delta_A=0$ for a participant, their exposure $A$ is not observed (i.e., equal to \texttt{NA}).
-The DAG and NPSEM for such a study are given in Figure~\ref{fig:missing_exposure}.
-To define causal effects when the exposure is subject to missingness, we now consider counterfactuals indexed by both the exposure and its measurement indicator.
-Specifically, let $Y^*=Y^{\Delta_A=1,A=a}$ be the counterfactual outcome for a given participant if, possibly contrary-to-fact, their exposure were measured and was at level $A=a$.
+However, if $\Delta_A=0$ for a participant, their exposure $A$ is missing.
+The DAG and NPSEM for such a study are given in Figure~\ref{fig:fig_panel}C. To define causal effects when the exposure is subject to missingness, we consider counterfactuals indexed by both the exposure and its measurement indicator.
+Now, let $Y^*=Y^{\Delta_A=1,A=a}$ be the counterfactual outcome for a given participant if, possibly contrary-to-fact, their exposure were measured and at level $A=a$.

-Then our causal target parameter $\mathbb{E}(Y^*)$ is the counterfactual mean outcome if all participants had their exposure measured $\Delta_A=1$ and it were at level $A=a$.
-To identify this causal parameter and express it as a function of the distribution of the observed data $O=(L, \Delta_A, A,Y)$, we would need $L$ to be sufficient to control for confounding and differential measurement.
-In more detail, the following assumptions are required: \begin{itemize} \item Within values of the covariates $L$, outcomes among those with measured exposures are representative of outcomes among those without measured exposures: $Y^* \perp \Delta_A \mid L$. \item There is a non-zero probability of exposure measurement within all possible values of $L$: $\mathbb{P}(\Delta_A=1 \mid L) > 0$ a.e.. \item Among those with measured exposures ($\Delta_A=1$), \begin{itemize} \item $L$ captures all the common causes of the exposure and outcome: $Y^* \perp A \mid \Delta_A=1, L$. \item there is a non-zero probability of being exposed to level $A=a$ within all possible values of $L$: $\mathbb{P}(A=a \mid \Delta_A=1, L) > 0$ a.e.. \end{itemize} \end{itemize}

-If these assumptions hold, we can rewrite $\mathbb{E}(Y^*)$ as the statistical estimand $\mathbb{E}[\mathbb{E}(Y\mid A=a, \Delta_A=1, L)]$ with proof in eAppendix A. As before, even if these assumptions do not hold (e.g., there are unmeasured common causes of measurement and the outcome in Figure~\ref{fig:missing_exposure}), we still have a well-defined statistical estimand for estimation and inference.